Holding a Healing Space for Changes to be Made

 and Trauma to be Gone

-I have been in practice for many years, helping hundreds and hundreds of participants (clients) to finally let go of trauma, as manifesting through emotional pain, addictions, mental illness and depression.
+I have been in practice for many years, helping my clients to finally let go of trauma, as manifesting through emotional pain, anxiety, unhealthy relationships, food-body struggles, OCD, addictions, mental illness and depression.
 I had my practice set up in the typical therapeutic model, seeing clients for an hour or so a couple of times a week or month.

 This new way of treating the client led to an ‘Aha Moment,’ in which I realized that the only way to truly heal deep layers of trauma and addiction was to ‘BE’ with my clients in their lives.
 What did this mean?
 I understood that the formal setting of the therapy office could go only so far in healing certain life experiences, and that it was the ability to accompany a person in whatever way they needed- whether we got out of our heads and into our bodies inside the office, or spent longer periods of time together that included being with them in their world that allowed the TRUTH to surface.
 It can be at any given moment that old trauma gets retriggered; while walking down the street; at home; at a restaurant; outside; inside; in anxiety-provoking environments and more…healing can never occur until ‘we meet the trauma where it lives’; all over and at any time.
 This Aha Moment led to this premise: